dheveshfinal/Enhancing-Cloud-Data-Security-With-Blockchain/README.md

 truffle migrate --reset --network development

-Copy UserContract address from deployed contracts and paste in ./myapp/views.py:
+Copy UserContract address from the deployed contracts and paste in ./myapp/views.py:

 user_contract_address = "paste_address_here"

-Copy any account address from Ganache accounts and paste in ./myapp/views.py:
+Copy any account address from Ganache and paste in ./myapp/views.py:

 one_account = "paste_account_here"